NFroehlich1/wary-watch-whisper/README.md

 ## 🏷️ Overview <a name="overview"></a>

-ScamShield is an AI‑powered web application that protects users from online scams in **multiple languages**.
+ScamProtect is an AI‑powered web application that protects users from online scams in **multiple languages**.
 It analyzes:

 * 🔗 **URLs**